ethereum/hive/simulators/ethereum/engine/README.md

 - Suggested Fee Recipient Test: Set the fee recipient to a custom address and verify that (a) balance is not increased when no fees are collected (b) balance is increased appropriately when fees are collected.

 Random Opcode:
-- Random Opcode Transactions: Send transactions that modify the state to the value of the 'DIFFICULTY' opcode and verify that (a) the state is equal to the difficulty on blocks before the TTD is crossed (b) the state is equal to the Random value provided using forkchoiceUpdated.
+- Random Opcode Transactions: Send transactions that modify the state to the value of the 'DIFFICULTY' opcode and verify that (a) the state is equal to the difficulty on blocks before the TTD is crossed (b) the state is equal to the Random value provided using forkchoiceUpdated after PoS transition.